GM backs emissions reductions outlined in California agreement

-General Motors (GM.N) said Wednesday it supports the emissions reductions outlined in a 2019 deal struck between California and other major automakers but wants the federal government to adopt changes to speed the adoption of electric vehicles.
+WASHINGTON (Reuters) - General Motors said Wednesday it supports the emissions reductions outlined in a 2019 deal struck between California and other major automakers but wants the federal government to adopt changes to speed the adoption of electric vehicles.

 The announcement came after GM Chief Executive Mary Barra met with Environmental Protection Agency chief Michael Regan.
 The Biden administration plans to announce by July proposed revisions to U.S. vehicle fuel economy and greenhouse gas emissions requirements.